 The way people watch TV is changing quickly.
 On-demand services like Netflix lead the way, but today, more and more live TV streaming options are available.
 Philo is a relatively new option that’s quickly gaining steam, thanks to its low price and excellent channel selection.
 But what is Philo, and how does it work?
 Find out in our full Philo review below.

 Philo launched in the US in late 2017 and since then has been growing quite rapidly.
+Now, in 2019, the service is quite popular and enjoys a reputation for being one of the most affordable live streaming services.
 It joins the ranks of other live TV services like Sling TV, Hulu Live TV and others.
 Folks may be wondering what makes Philo worthwhile or different from all the other options – we’ve got you covered.
 Keep reading our Philo review to learn more.

 What is Philo?